Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

-Now we explain the rationale of our encoding.
-We develop our argument as a chain of implications.
-Consider again the phrase $F$, which we replaced with the sequence $F[u-1]{\cdot}b'$.
-We obtained $b' \in \Sigma^{i+1}$ when we performed a lookup operation of $S = F[u..]$ in $M^{i}$ during the compression of $D^{i}$.
-The value $b'$ that the lookup returned is the $\prec_{LMS}$ order of $S$ in $D^{i}$.
-The membership of $S$ to the keys of $M^{i}$ implies that $S$ appears as a left-maximal suffix in $D^{i}$, which in turn implies that $S$ is a full phrase in $D^{i}$ too (we enforced this property when we expanded the dictionary).
-Additionally, the left-maximal condition of $S$ implies that there were at least two suffix occurrences of $S$ preceded by different symbols.
-This is why $S$ produces an empty entry in $pBWT^{i}$.
-Now, recall that we sorted the phrases of $D^{i}$ in $\prec_{LMS}$ order in $R^{i}$.
-Therefore, if we want to access $S$, we have to go to the substring $R^{i}[2b'-1, 2b']$.
-This substring does not encode the full sequence of $S$, but its longest left-maximal suffix $R^{i}[2b] \in \Sigma^{i+1}$ (which is also a left-maximal suffix of $F$) along with the left-context symbol for that suffix ($R^{i}[2b-1] \in \Sigma^{i}$).
-Recursively, the longest left-maximal symbol of $S$ is not a sequence either, but a pointer to another position of $R^{i}$.
-We access this nested left-maximal suffix by setting $b'=R^{i}[2b']$ and updating the values $R^{i}[2b'-1, 2b']$.
-We continue applying this idea until we reach a range $R^{i}[2b'-1,2b']$ where $R^{i}[2b'] \in \Sigma^{i}$, which implies that we reached the last suffix of $F$.
-This last range will store the sequence $\texttt{*}{\cdot}F[|F|-1]$.
-Notice that the right symbol in this case is not the last symbol of $F$ but its left context $F[|F|-1]$.
-This is because the LMS substrings overlap by one character in $T^{i}$, so $F[|F|]$ is redundant as it also appears as a prefix in another phrase.
-However, we need $F[|F|-1]$, as we will append it to one of the empty entries of $pBWT^{i}$ in the next phase of $\mathsf{grlBWT}$.
+\paragraph{Decompressing Strings of the Expanded Parsing Set} Consider again the phrase $F$, which we replaced with the string $c{\cdot}o'$ in $G^{i}$.
+The symbol $o' > \sigma^{i}$ is the integer we obtained when we performed a lookup operation of $S_x = F[u..n_f]$ in $M$ during the execution of Algorithm~\ref{algo:gramc}, while $c=F[u-1]$.
+Further, the value $o' = o + \sigma^{i}$ is the LMS order $o$ of $S_x$ in \exppset{} plus $\sigma^{i}$ (see Algorithm~\ref{algo:prebwt}).
+The existence of $S_x$ in $M$'s keys implies that $S_x$ is a left-maximal suffix in $\mathcal{F}^{i}$, which in turn implies that $S_x$ is a full phrase in \exppset.
+Additionally, the left-maximal condition of $S_x$ implies that at least two suffix occurrences of $S_x$ in $\mathcal{F}^{i}$ were preceded by different symbols.
+This is why $S_x$ produces the $oth$ unsolved block $pBWT^{i}[s_x..e_x]$.
+Now, recall that the phrases of \exppset{} are stored in $\prec_{LMS}$ order.
+Therefore, if we want to access the area where $S_x$ lies, we have to set $o=o'-\sigma^{i}$ and go to $G^{i}[2o-1..2o]$.
+This substring does not encode the full sequence of $S_x$, but its longest left-maximal suffix $G^{i}[2o]$ (which is also a left-maximal suffix of $F$) along with the left-context symbol for that suffix ($G^{i}[2o-1] \in \Sigma^{i}$).
+Recursively, the longest left-maximal symbol of $S_x$ is not a sequence either but a pointer to another position of $G^{i}$.
+We access this nested left-maximal suffix by setting $o=G^{i}[2o] - \sigma^{i}$ and updating the area $G^{i}[2o-1..2o]$.
+We continue applying this idea until we reach a range $G^{i}[2o-1..2o]$ where $c=G^{i}[2o] \leq \sigma^{i}$, which implies that we reached the last suffix of $F$.
+In most of the cases, $c$ is not $F[n_f]$, but $F[n_f-1]$.
+The reason is that the LMS substrings overlap by one symbol in $T^{i}$, so $F[n_f]$ is redundant as it also appears as a prefix in another phrase.
 The only exception to this rule is when $F$ expands to a suffix of a string in $\mathcal{T}$.
-In that case, we store $F[|F|]$ instead of $F[|F|-1]$ in $R[2b'-1, 2b']$ as $F[|F|]=R^{i}[2b']$ is not a prefix in any other phrase.
-On the other hand, we need the dummy symbol $\texttt{*}$ to maintain the invariant that all the phrases encoded in $R^{i}$ have length two.
-Once we finish the compression, we store $R^{i}$ on disk.
-From now on, we use $D^i$ to refer to $R^{i}$.
+In that case, $G^{i}[2o]$ is indeed $F[n_f]$ because $F$ does not overlap the prefixes of other LMS parsing phrases.